simon-contreras-deel/oleurud.github.io/about.md

 tags: about
 ---

-Hi, I’m Simon Martin, a software developer based in Santander, Spain.
+Hi, I’m Simon Martin, a software developer based in Cantabria, Spain.

 I have played many roles in my career, mainly as a backend engineer, but also as a full stack developer, tech lead and engineering manager.
-My tech journey has been diverse, spanning sectors like travel, advertising, GIS, telecom, insurance, and product management.
+My tech journey has been diverse, spanning sectors like travel, advertising, GIS, telecom, insurance, and hardware testing.

 My main skills: